Manual

 Frequently Asked Questions (FAQ)

-Can employees from banned countries renew their H-1B visas inside the U.S.?
+Q: Can employees from banned countries (Group A) renew their H-1B visas inside the U.S.?

-Yes, generally.
-Employees already inside the U.S. can file for H-1B extensions or amendments with USCIS.
-However, these cases are facing higher scrutiny ("Discretionary RFEs"), so strong evidence of community ties and good character should be included in the filing.
+A: Yes, generally.
+Employees already physically present in the U.S. can file for H-1B extensions or amendments with USCIS.
+However, these cases are facing higher scrutiny ("Discretionary RFEs"), so your legal counsel should proactively include evidence of community ties and good character in the filing to prevent a denial based on "negative country factors."

-Can we hire a candidate from a Group A country if they are currently in the U.S. on F-1 OPT?
+Q: Can we hire a candidate from a "Full Ban" (Group A) country if they are currently in the U.S. on F-1 OPT?

-Yes.
-If the candidate is already in the U.S., you can file a "Change of Status" petition (e.g., F-1 to H-1B).
+A: Yes.
+If the candidate is already legally in the U.S., you can file a "Change of Status" petition (e.g., F-1 to H-1B).
 You do not need a visa stamp to change status domestically.
-However, once approved, they cannot leave the U.S., or they will be barred from re-entering.
+However, once approved, they cannot leave the U.S. for any reason, as they will be barred from re-entering.

-Are O-1 "Extraordinary Ability" visas exempt from the travel ban?
+Q: Are O-1 "Extraordinary Ability" visas exempt from the bans?

 Immigration clarity, straight to your inbox.